pixiiidust/TeloMeshV2/README.md

 ## Theory & Methodology

-TeloMesh applies network science and graph theory to user experience analysis, creating a systematic approach to prioritizing UX improvements:
+TeloMesh applies network science and graph theory to user experience analysis, creating a systematic approach to prioritizing UX improvements.
+Approach provides scaffold to integrate GNN based machine learning agents for UX optimizations at scale:

 ### Core Framework: WSJF Prioritization
 **WSJF** (Weighted Shortest Job First) is an Agile prioritization method that ranks work by value-to-effort ratio, helping teams focus on high-impact, low-effort improvements.
 TeloMesh extends this concept to UX optimization: